mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 ---

-The winds were slowly picking up while we rode down the long, sintered-clay path from my home toward the center of town.
+The winds were slowly picking up while we rode down the long, packed-clay road from my home toward the center of town.
 The perfect ring shape of the crown of Palinan was splitting the sky in two.
 The white light of Ara and its golden splendor was to our right and Ulu, the darkness, was to our left.
-Whispy clouds hung high in the sky, reaching across the crown of twilight to enter into that dark abyss.
+Wispy clouds hung high in the sky, reaching across the crown of twilight to enter into that dark abyss.

 I wondered what was happening to Ara.
 As a child, I learned that the observers had found that Palinan was orbiting Ara in a big ellipse, which gives us the bright and dim times.
 They also knew that there were other, much redder stars very far away.
 Exactly how far, they couldn't be certain, but they were much too far to reach in our lifetimes.
 Even with the fastest vehicles.